-&lt;sup>4 Ministerial Decision MD-PE-2013-0106
+4 Ministerial Decision MD-PE-2013-0106

-&lt;sup>5 Reference PP/2016/1414; Approved 31/07/2017 by MD-PE-2017-0075 of this draft revision to the Development Brief, progressed to the submission of an application for the approval of reserved matters.
+5 Reference PP/2016/1414; Approved 31/07/2017 by MD-PE-2017-0075

-In January 2018, a Proposition was adopted by the States Assembly that required Andium Homes Ltd to deliver, as part of the re-development of the Jersey Gas site, 'a significant extension to Millennium Town Park' together with the provision of 110 new homes, some of which should be affordable homes, and below-surface car parking.
+1.8 In January 2018, a Proposition6 was adopted by the States Assembly that required Andium Homes Ltd to deliver, as part of the re-development of the Jersey Gas site, 'a significant extension to Millennium Town Park' together with the provision of 110 new homes, some of which should be affordable homes, and below-surface car parking.

-In response to the States' resolution to adopt the Proposition, the Minister for the Environment, through the guidance of this development brief, expects that any planning application for the re-development of the site will ensure the satisfactory provision of:-
+1.9 In response to the States' resolution to adopt the Proposition, the Minister for the Environment, through the guidance of this development brief, expects that any planning application for the re-development of the site will ensure the satisfactory provision of:-

-- an extension to the Millennium Town Park of approximately 1.35 acres (5,463 sq.m); - approximately 110 new homes, some of which should be affordable homes; and, - below surface car-parking (150-200 spaces), primarily for residents and shoppers.
+- an extension to the Millennium Town Park of approximately 1.35 acres (5,463 sq.m); - approximately 110 new homes, some of which should be affordable homes7; and, - below surface car-parking (150-200 spaces), primarily for residents and shoppers.